radwanalqahtani/project0/README.md

 # CS50 Project0

-this is the first project "Project0" of CS50’s Web Programming with Python and JavaScript
+This is the first project "Project0" of CS50’s Web Programming with Python and JavaScript

 # Content

-a simple HTML and CSS code for Google search engine, images and advanced search pages..
+A simple HTML and CSS code for Google search engine, images and advanced search pages..

+# Video Link

+You can see demonstrating video by clicking [here!](https://youtu.be/BbssBXShclk)

 # Link